ruofeidu/xrblocks-devtools/README.md

 for AI features.
 Only `agent` requires the key before opening Chromium;
 `interact` can start without it.

+Set `XRBLOCKS_DEVTOOLS_BROWSER_PROFILE=container` when running in Docker or containerized CI environments.
+This launches Chromium with container-friendly flags including `--no-sandbox`, `--disable-setuid-sandbox`, `--disable-dev-shm-usage`, and `--ignore-gpu-blocklist`.

 ### Test

 Write ordinary and session tests with the package test export: